chiarapaglioni/QuantumMemristors/README.md

 - The data from the MINST database is encoded in the quantum domain through the class *QEncoder* in `encode.py`.
 - The encoded data is then passed through the quantum reservoir which is composed of quantum memristors.
 The implementation of the these components can be found in `memristor/utility.py`.
 - Packages `qinfo` and `ucell` provide useful functions for problems in quantum information theory that are used in the previous classes.

-## Quantum Memristor

-The package **q_memristor** provides the implementation of quantum circuits for memristive devices [4].

-- `memristor_1t.py` provides the implementation of a circuit for a single-time-step quantum memristor simulation with three basic steps of initialization, evolution, and the measurement process.
-- `memristor_coupled.py` is an extension of the previous circuit as it provides a dynamical simulation where the evolution step is repeated *n* times before the measurement process.
-- `memristor_dynamic.py` provides the implementation of a native interaction between two coupled quantum memristors in a digital quantum circuit.

 ## References